 Inside was everything you’d expect.
 It was a bit like driving through a forest fire at night, the dark smoke inside the tunnel limiting visibility to the blurry 18-wheeler headlights thundering past us on the left and the vague blur of red taillights in front of us.
 Our driver weaved rapidly in and out of peril and I suddenly realized I didn’t know the name of the man with whom we’d entrusted all our lives.

 From the back row of the van I got a video of Pete taking a video of the back of Erik’s head.
-I looked around at Francine, Pete, Kinga and Erik’s heads illuminated by the sickly cast of the oncoming headlights.
+I glanced around at Francine, Pete, Kinga and Erik periodically emerging from the blackness in the sickly cast of the oncoming headlights.